misterben/conrad/README.rst

 .. -*- mode: rst -*-

 =======
- Cyrax
+ Conrad
 =======

-Cyrax is a static site generator using Jinja2_ template engine.
+Conrad is a static site generator using Jinja2_ template engine.

 It's inspired from Jekyll_ and Hyde_ site generators and started when I realized that I'm dissatisfied with both of them by different reasons.
 When I tried to